 In The Fruit Garden This April

-Protect fruit blossom from late frosts by covering them with fleece on cold nights.
+Protect fruit blossom from late frosts by covering them with horticultural fleece on cold nights.

-Top-dress patio fruit trees with compost and a slow-release fertiliser.
+Top-dress patio fruit-trees with fresh compost and a slow-release fertiliser.

 Feed raspberry canes, fruit bushes and fruit trees to encourage good crops this season.
-Apply a slow-release fertiliser around their base.
+Apply a slow-release fertiliser around the base.

 Prune fig trees.

 Start to feed citrus plants.

 Try hand pollinating peaches and nectarines with a soft-bristled paint brush for better crops this year.

 - Tie in climbing plants for extra support.

 - Sow hardy annual seeds directly into the ground.